DylanBlakemore/zappi-setup-instructions/README.md

 ### Sanity Checks
  - Terminal should have “(zsh)” somewhere at the top.
- - Typing `cat ~/.zshrc` into the terminal should show you the contents of the zshrc file.
+ - Typing `$ cat ~/.zshrc` into the terminal should show you the contents of the zshrc file.
 The bottom line should be export `PATH=“/usr/local/bin:$PATH`.

  ## Git and SSH Keys